r0jjames/How-People-Shop-Project/README.md

 - Accurate data collection and storage of customer shopping data
 - Efficient processing and real-time insights generation
 - Secure and scalable architecture
-- Positive feedback from decision-makers within IKEA on the usability and insights provided by the product.
+- Positive feedback from decision-makers within the organization on the usability and insights provided by the product.

 ## Goals

-- Store and catalogue existing knowledge about customer shopping experiences.
+- Store and catalog existing knowledge about customer shopping experiences.
 - Make the data easily searchable and accessible from within the HPS web-based product.
 - Drive consumer-centric decision-making by providing insights into customer needs and behaviors.
-- Strengthen the IKEA concept and ensure business growth.
+- Strengthen the organization concept and ensure business growth.

 ## Table of Contents